saxenavishesh2/Selenium-Interview-/README.md

 From Where to start?
 You need to write your code under "@Test" annotation

-Site URL is already mentioned in the code and navigation code to that url is already written
+Site URL Google is already mentioned in the code and navigation code to that url is already written

 So you directky need to start your code from the fields.